- Canadian Directory to Foundations & Corporations

 - Imagine Canada's web-based application platform;

-- an online community or practice where you can dialogue with Imagine Canada staff and collaborate with other applicants to find and share leading policies and practices;
+- an online community of practice where you can dialogue with Imagine Canada staff and collaborate with other applicants to find and share leading policies and practices;

-- tailored support throughout the preparation process from Imagine Canada staff including preliminary feedback on draft application materials so you can determine if you are on track.
+- support from Imagine Canada staff including one complete review of your application materials so you can ensure you are on track.

 Final applications and supporting materials must be submitted for peer review via our online application platform.